 All languages use a symbol to denote a comment and this symbol when encountered by the compiler helps it to differentiate between a comment and a statement.

 Comments in R

-Comments are generic English sentences, mostly written in a program to explain what it does or what a piece of code is supposed to do.
-More specifically, information that programmer should be concerned with and it has nothing to do with the logic of the code.
-They are completely ignored by the compiler and are thus never reflected on to the input.
+In R Programming Language Comments are general English statements that are typically written in a program to describe what it does or what a piece of code is designed to perform.
+More precisely, information that should interest the coder and has nothing to do with the logic of the code.
+They are completely ignored by the compiler and are thus never reflected on the input.